 Requirements

-• Your Android project is integrated with the latest version of the OneSignal SDK.
+• Your app must use the latest version of the OneSignal SDK.

 • Android users must have push notification permissions enabled.